AdamBoxall/promises.js/README.md

 There are already alternatives out there, namely jQuery's Deferred object, however defining your own promises is a bit clunky I've found from recent experience.
 This API is meant to be as simple and intuitive as possible, and in the not too distant future compatible with jQuery as well.

+### Installation

+#### Window

+Just download `promises.min.js` and include the minified script it into your document:

+    <script src="/path/to/src/promises.min.js"></script>

+That's it.

+#### AMD

+Download `promises.min.js` into your modules directory and then tell RequireJS about it.
+Check the [RequireJS documentation](http://requirejs.org/) for more help with AMD.

 ### Usage

-First, download promises.js and include it into your document:

-    <script src="/path/to/js/promises.min.js"></script>

-promises.js exposes only one global function `when()`, to avoid name collisions as much as possible.
+promises.js exposes only one global function `when()`, to avoid name collisions as much as possible when used without AMD.
 You can either pass a single callable function or an array of them, and in return you will be passed back a simple object containing a `done()` method:

     // An array of functions
     when([funcOne, funcTwo]).done(...);